A piece of window trim attached to the wall underneath the interior stool (interior sill).

 Mechanical devices and attaching hardware such as locks, hinges, pivots, catches, lifts and pulls, and stays.

-*Discount applies to item of equal or lesser value.
-Restrictions apply.
+*Offer ends 11/23/2019.
+Free Installation applies to a typical install.
+3 window minimum. *Restrictions apply.
 Call for details.
-Offer ends 9/30/2019.
 Sorry, not valid with other offers or prior purposes. **W.A.C.
 Loans provided by GreenSky Trade Credit LLC © 2019 GreenSky Trade Credit, LLC.
 No payments required during the initial 12-month promotion period.
-Interest is waived if the purchase is balance is paid in full within the 24-month promotion period.
-"Renewal by Andersen" and the Renewal by Andersen logo and registered trademarks of Andersen Corporation © 2019.
+Interest is waived if the purchase is balance is paid in full within the 12-month promotion period.
+“Renewal by Andersen” and the Renewal by Andersen logo and registered trademarks of Andersen Corporation © 2019.
 All rights reserved.
-Some Renewal by Andersen locations are independently owned/operated.
+Some Renewal by Andersen locations are independently owned/ operated.
 Offer may not available in all areas.